EUROPEAN INVESTMENT MANAGEMENT LICENSE AND INVESTMENT FUND LICENSING

-The reasons why Lithuania is one of the top jurisdictions in EU for Management Companies and Investment Funds licensing:
+The reasons why Lithuania is one of the top jurisdictions in the EU for Management Companies and Investment Funds licensing:

 - Startup visa.
 Special visas for the citizens of non-EU/EEA countries running innovative businesses in Lithuania.